-I Am Legend is a 1954 post-apocalyptic, science fiction/horror novel by American writer Richard Matheson that was influential in the modern development of zombie and vampire literature and in popularizing the concept of a worldwide apocalypse due to disease.
-The novel was a success and got adapted into three films, all of which have different interpretations of the source material, especially regarding the victims of the pandemic that changes the world.
+I Am Legend is a 1954 post-apocalyptic, science fiction/horror novel by American writer Richard Matheson that was influential in the modern development of zombie and vampire literature and popularized the worldwide concept of an apocalypse due to disease.
+The novel was a success and got adapted into three films, all of which have different interpretations of the source material, especially regarding the pandemic victims that change the world.
 The novel also gets credit as the inspiration behind Night of the Living Dead (1968).

 These three adaptations all juggle different elements of the original story in different ways.
 Because of when they got made, they have different sensibilities and approaches that reflect the period of their creation.
-In chronological order, are, The Last Man on Earth (1964) featuring Vincent Price and made in Italy, this is a more melodramatic interpretation, which has achieved the status of a cult classic.
-The Omega Man (1971), featuring Charlton Heston in another classic cult interpretation, is a not-too-subtle paranoid warning which emphasizes the threat of social change the victims of the disease represent.
+In chronological order, are, The Last Man on Earth (1964) featuring Vincent Price and made in Italy, this is a more melodramatic interpretation, which has achieved cult classic status.
+The Omega Man (1971), featuring Charlton Heston in another classic cult interpretation, is a not-too-subtle paranoid warning that emphasizes the threat of social change the disease victims represent.
 In this version of the story, they get portrayed as a cult of murderous anti-science hippies determined to wipe out any vestiges of the past that created them.

 Directed by Francis Lawrence, the film stars Will Smith as US Army virologist Robert Neville.
 The story, this time, is set in New York City after a virus, created to cure cancer, has wiped out most of humanity, leaving Neville as the last human in New York, other than nocturnal mutants.
 Neville is immune to the virus, and he works to develop a cure while defending himself against the hostile creatures in the vicinity.